 Can I leave out the nutritional yeast?
 The nutritional yeast really brings it with the cheesy flavor in this sauce!
 But yes you can leave it out without it ruining the recipe, but I do recommend you leave it in.

-Can I make this vegan mac and cheese gluten-free?
-The sauce can be made gluten-free if you use a gluten-free all purpose flour blend and of course you can use a gluten-free macaroni.
-You would then need to use gluten-free bread for the crumb topping, or alternatively you could add vegan cheese to the top instead of breadcrumbs.
+The sauce can be made gluten-free if you use a gluten-free all purpose flour blend instead of the regular flour.
+And then of course you can use a gluten-free macaroni.
+You would also need to use gluten-free bread for the crumb topping, or alternatively you could add vegan cheese to the top instead of breadcrumbs.

 For the Cheese Sauce: